For contractors (invite-only)

 This platform is NOT a fit if…

-• You rely on high volume and fast close pressure
+• You rely on high-volume lead lists and fast-close pressure

-• You want bidding wars, rankings, or lead-buying
+• You want bidding wars or ranking-based competition

 $49 / month